-Pre-Requisite: Successful completion of Algebra II
+Prerequisite: Successful completion of Algebra II

-College Course Credit: 4 when registered for college course credit through Tompkins Cortland Community College for MATH 138 - PreCalculus Math.
+College Course Credit: 4 college credits upon successful completion when registered through Tompkins Cortland Community

+College for MATH 138 - PreCalculus Math.

 The goal of this course is to strengthen conceptual foundations in a variety of advanced topics as a preparation for college level math.
 The curriculum starts with a more in-depth treatment of several topics introduced in Algebra II, including functions (polynomial, exponential, logarithmic, and trigonometric), and complex numbers.
 Conic sections and polar coordinates are also introduced in this section of the course.
 The remainder of the year is devoted to a selection of topics from the field of "discrete mathematics" including matrices, probability, statistics, and data analysis.